TIFFANY CARRELL

 Rituals of discovery that deepen human-AI collaboration

-Shaping practices that turn interaction into relationship, and novelty into trust.
+Shaping practices that turn interaction into relationship and novelty into trust.

 Collective intelligence as an emergent design force